Achour/nextjs-better-auth/README.md

+# Note: If you plan to host this project on a VPS, check the `vps` branch for VPS-specific setup and configuration.
+The `vps` branch uses Next.js 16.

 # Next.js + Better Auth + Prisma Starter Kit

 🚀 A starter kit for building modern web applications with **Next.js 15**, **Better Auth**, **Prisma**, and **shadcn/ui**.